The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-04/README.md

 ]
 ```

-1. Write a function named `updateLanguage` that takes an array of objects and updates the language value to ES6 if the language is JavaScript, return the entire object.
+1. Write a function named `updateLanguage` that takes an array of objects and updates the language property of each object to `ES6` if the language is JavaScript.

     ```jsx
     updateLanguage(alumni) // returns [